adjust/rport/README.md

 Managing the PostgreSQL connectivity in an analytics environment with even a single database can already be very beneficial.
 This usecase is popular and encouraged.
-The full benefit of `rport` is however unlocked in multi-database contexts.
+The full benefit of `rport` is however unlocked in contexts where data is partitioned/sharded.

 Below are some of the usecases for `rport` which emphasize the benefits it offers in handling DB connection objects and distributing SQL queries.